-Pairing Analysis 1.
-'All animals are equal' Animalism is established on the principle of equality.
+Pairing Analysis 'All animals are equal' Animalism is established on the principle of equality.
 'All animals are equal, but some are more equal than other' Contrastingly, the commandment is amended by the end of the novella to illustrate the abuse of logic and language that maintains the pigs' power.
 Their ambiguity allows them to manipulate the rules for their self-interests.
-2. 'Too drunk to remember to shut the pop hole' Mr Jones' careless neglect of the animals represents the inadequate leadership of Tsar Nicholas II.
+'Too drunk to remember to shut the pop hole' Mr Jones' careless neglect of the animals represents the inadequate leadership of Tsar Nicholas II.
 'Fill your glasses to the brim' + 'acquired the money to buy themselves another crate of whiskey' By the end of the novella, the pigs replace the careless and abusive leadership of Mr Jones.
 The verb 'fill' demonstrates their luxurious lifestyle while the other animals suffer, which is reinforced by the adjective 'another', highlighting their limitless greed.
-3. 'He seized a gun [] let fly a charge' The noun 'gun' symbolises the violent and tyrannical rule of Mr Jones, whilst the verb 'fly' creates a sense of recklessness and disregard for the welfare of the animals.
+'He seized a gun [] let fly a charge' The noun 'gun' symbolises the violent and tyrannical rule of Mr Jones, whilst the verb 'fly' creates a sense of recklessness and disregard for the welfare of the animals.
 'He carried a whip in his trotter.
 There was a deadly silence'.
 By the end of the novella, Napoleon has replaced the tyrannical rule of the humans.
 Traditionally, 'whips' are used to control animals and are a symbol of slavery; Orwell uses the irony of a pig holding a 'whip' here to criticise the hypocrisy of Napoleon's - and allegorically Stalin's - leadership.
-4. 'Our lives are miserable, laborious, and short' Old Major's use of tripling here illustrates his talent for rhetoric, mirroring Lenin's speeches towards the beginning of the Russian Revolution.
+'Our lives are miserable, laborious, and short' Old Major's use of tripling here illustrates his talent for rhetoric, mirroring Lenin's speeches towards the beginning of the Russian Revolution.
 The eloquence of his language allows him to persuade the farm animals to instigate the revolution.
 'Their life, as far as they knew, was as it had always been [] they were generally hungry' By the end of the novella, nothing has changed for the animals.
 The cyclical nature of their suffering is used by Orwell to demonstrate the futility of the revolution.
-5. 'He could turn black into white' Squealer uses language to justify the self-serving decision making of the pigs.
+'He could turn black into white' Squealer uses language to justify the self-serving decision making of the pigs.
 His character represents the use of communist propaganda to conceal the truth during the Russian Revolution.
 The 'black and white' alludes to the way in which this spread through the newspapers.
-'All orders were now issued through Squealer [] Napoleon himself was not seen in public' By the close of the novella, the pigs no longer hide their agenda from the animals.
-Instead, 'orders' are given, demonstrating their tyrannical rule.
-6. 'Man is the only real enemy we have' Old Major's words demonstrate the collective belief of the animals at the beginning of the allegory, with the pronoun 'we' highlighting the equality between them.
+'It was also found that the stupider animals [] were unable to learn the Seven Commandments by heart'.
+The lack of education of the 'lesser' animals enables the pigs to manipulate language in order to justify their abuse.
+The adjective 'stupider' conveys the ruthless superiority of the pigs.
+'Man is the only real enemy we have' Old Major's words demonstrate the collective belief of the animals at the beginning of the allegory, with the pronoun 'we' highlighting the equality between them.
 However, there is a sense of irony to his imperative; arguably, he tells the animals what to believe, indicating a level of control from the outset.
 'Looked from pig to man, and from man to pig [] it was impossible to say which was which' This symbolises the idea that Mr Jones' violent rule has been replaced by the pigs at the end of the novella.
 The adjective 'impossible' conveys the loss of hope and defeat of the animals.
 This development from the beginning is used by Orwell to reveal the hypocrisy of communist rule.